nikku/amvn/README.md

 `amvn` accepts the additional arguments `--watch` (resource watching) and `--reload` (source watching / reloading).

 The executable does not actually care _what_ you execute via Maven.
 Make sure you have a lean and quick build process yourself.

+## How it works

+`amvn` keeps the running application in sync with your sources

+* keeping `target/classes` up to date with `src/main/resources`
+* reloading the underlying `mvn` instance on changes in `src/main/java`

+Use it with modern web development stacks that bootstrap _fast_.

 ## License